 You are welcome to use our garage toilet (cold water only).

-We are happy to answer any enquiries; to book direct please visit our website.
+We are happy to answer any enquiries; to book direct click through from this page.

-Lower Shader is convenient for motorhome travellers wishing to "park and hook up to electric" for the night as they explore the North West of the island, or as a base when touring further afield.
+Lower Shader is a convenient location for motorhome travellers wishing to "park and hook up to electricity” for the night as they explore the North West of the island, or as a base when touring further afield.

 Within 10 miles either side of us you will find good eating places,interesting landmarks, and great views.